How to Earn Credits

 D. Completion of a semester course at a college or business school.

 If parents wish to utilize this option, they must submit a copy of the student’s grade report from the institution at which the course was taken.
+(In the case of a college writing course, the student must also complete the required Mt.
+Sophia reading component in order to receive language arts credit.)

 E. Passing the Advanced Placement Exam in the course area.